Definitely Not the Waterbury You Know

 I returned to the trail and found myself really enjoying the walk.
 I was surrounded by a rather large, amazingly undiseased hemlock stand.
 On my right was the surprisingly clean (looking) brook and to my left was a series of huge boulders and overhanging “caves,” which is what we call overhanging boulders in Connecticut.
 I only spotted trash in one of these “caves” which was rather amazing to me.

 Also amazing was the fact that the trail was not destroyed by ATV usage.
 Again, I was only a mile or two away from densely populated Waterbury.
 I couldn’t hear the city, I couldn’t see or smell the city.
-It was just me and the babbling brook with the hemlock aroma filling the air.
+It was just me and the babbling brook with the hemlock and pine scents filling the air.
 I really was pretty stunned.

 I guess the perfect weather helped with my overall demeanor, but regardless – this is a great little trail no matter what the weather.
 Towards the end of the first, northward leg of the hike along the brook, there is some pretty cool stonework across the water that was built up to support a train line.
 Some parts of it were crumbling into the brook, but it has held up pretty well for the most part.